-a.
+- a.
 Management Agent.
-Owners hold final responsibility for housing project management and must ensure that operations comply with the terms of the SARA contract and all

-- applicable local, state, and Federal laws and ordinances.
+Owners hold final responsibility for housing project management and must ensure that operations comply with the terms of the SARA contract and all applicable local, state, and Federal laws and ordinances.
 Borrowers must obtain Agency approval of the management agent proposed to manage a housing project prior to the execution of the SARA.
 A change in management during the term of the SARA contract must be approved by the Agency. - b.
 Management plan.
 Property owners must develop and maintain a management plan for the project.
 The management plan must establish the systems and procedures necessary to ensure that housing project operations comply with Agency requirements.
-The management plan must be approved by the Agency prior to the execution of the SARA contract. - c.
+The management plan must meet the standards in 7 CFR 3560.102 and be adequate to assure compliance with the SARA contract, Agency requirements and applicable local, state and Federal laws. - c.
 Affirmative Fair Housing Marketing Plan.
 A project with a SARA contract must have an Agency-approved Affirmative Fair Housing Marketing Plan consistent with the requirements of 24 CFR part 200, subpart M, in accordance with 24 CFR Part 200 Subpart M. - d.
 Physical maintenance and condition of housing project.
 Owners are responsible for the physical maintenance and long-term preservation of the housing project. - i.
 Agency standards.
-To participate in SARA, the owner must provide evidence that the project meets the minimum threshold requirements of "decent, safe, and sanitary" housing as evidenced by score of 1, 2, or 3 on an Agency physical inspection utilizing the Mortgage Bankers Association Standard Inspection Form and 7 CFR 3560.103(a)(3) which specify the performance standards for meeting acceptable physical condition. - ii.
+To participate in SARA, the Agency must determine that the property is in acceptable physical condition. - ii.
 Third-party inspections.
 Inspection documentation from a third-party, such as a government funder, lender, or code-enforcement agency, may be accepted at the Agency's discretion.
 Third-party inspection reports must have been completed within the prior 12 months to be considered acceptable by the Agency. - iii.
 Health, safety, and accessibility.
 To be eligible for SARA, the Agency-approved property inspection must show that the units substantially meet health, safety, and accessibility standards, as defined in 7 CFR 3560, prior to project selection.
 If there are any outstanding findings, they will be identified in a conditional commitment and must be resolved prior to execution of the SARA contract. - iv.
 Physical inspection violations.
 Physical inspection violations will be documented. via an Agency-accepted inspection, a copy of which will be provided to the owner along with a detailed description of all violations and associated findings.
-All findings will require immediate corrective action to be taken by the owner within a reasonable timeframe.
+All findings will require corrective action to be taken by the owner within a reasonable timeframe.
 Health and safety findings will require immediate corrective action in no more than ten days from the date of notification. - v.
 Ongoing physical inspection schedule.
 The Agency will develop a physical inspection schedule based on the condition of the property.
 Annual inspections will be required for any project with outstanding health and safety violations or failure to meet the standards for acceptable physical condition during the previous inspection.
-A triennial inspection will be required for projects in acceptable physical condition, including those projects that have secured third party debt with conditions and procedures that match or exceed the Agency's requirements (e.g., HUD, AHP, LIHTC, HFA, or other state/federal funding programs).
-For projects subject to third party inspections, the Agency may accept such third party inspections in lieu of an Agency inspection. - e.
+A triennial inspection will be required for projects in acceptable physical condition, including those projects that have secured third-party debt with conditions and procedures that match or exceed the Agency's requirements (e.g., HUD, AHP, LIHTC, HFA, or other state/federal funding programs).
+For projects subject to third-party inspections, the Agency may accept such third-party inspections in lieu of an Agency inspection.

+e.
 Insurance and taxes.
 The project must maintain commercially available property and liability insurance to protect the project from financial loss.
-In the event of casualty, to the extent insurance proceeds permit, the owner must promptly restore, reconstruct, and/or repair any damaged or destroyed project property.
+All applicable taxes and/or assessments must be paid.

-5. Project Financial Management
+5. Project Financial Management.